X-CASH-official/xcash-dpops/README.md

 --test - Run the test to make sure the program is compatible with your system.
 This can take around 24 hours

 --quick_test - Run the quick test to make sure the program is compatible with your system.
-This can take around 1 hour
+This can take around 20 minutes

 --optimizations_test - Run the optimizations test only.
 This will check if your computer is fast enough for XCASH_DPOPS.
 This can take around 10 minutes